 It’s a blink-and-you’ll-miss-it destination abounding with 144 World Heritage Sites, over 3,000 different cultures, a kaleidoscope of landscapes, and a Noah’s ark of wildlife.

-While there’s a little something for every kind of traveler in Africa – from scaling lofty mountain peaks to sandboarding on rippling desert dunes, trekking tropical rainforests, and exploring cosmopolitan cities – yet going on a safari is on everyone’s bucket list.
+While there’s a little something for every kind of traveler in Africa (including Kids) – from scaling lofty mountain peaks to sandboarding on rippling desert dunes, trekking tropical rainforests, and exploring cosmopolitan cities – yet going on a safari is on everyone’s bucket list.

 It may be a cliche, but we’ve yet to meet a traveler who has not been filled with wonder when measuring their footprint against the tracks of elephants just passed or watching epic battles between predator and prey.